bbw7561135/Simulation-and-Modelling/README.md

 Evaluates an SDE using the Eular-Maruyama and Milstein methods.
 The code compares both solutions against the exact solution on the same plot and also compares the code execution time.
+## OU
+Evaluates the Ornstein-Uhlenbeck equation using the Euler-Maruyama method for single and multiple realisiations.